 The Company has been successful in discovering mineral resources through grassroots exploration with three significant silver discoveries two of which are on its Promontorio property in Sonora, Mexico, namely Promontorio and La Negra and the third being La Cigarra property in Chihuahua, Mexico.

-Since late 2018, the Company has been focussed on the Columba Project ("Columba") in Chihuahua State, Mexico which is a classic epithermal vein system demonstrating potential for discovery of high-grade resources.
+Since late 2018, the Company has been focussed on the Columba Project ("Columba") in Chihuahua State, Mexico which is a classic epithermal vein system demonstrating size potential for discovery of a high-grade resource.

 OVERVIEW OF PERFORMANCE - 2023